|Syriac Orthodox Church||Catholicate History||The Hierarchy||Syriac Orthodox Links|

 |Source: The Quest for Unity & The Hidden Pearl|

 Opening of a new Theological Seminary

 On 1st January 1986, Aboon Mor Baselios Paulose II laid the foundation stone for the Seminary on the plot of land bought by His Beatitude at Vettickal, adjacent to the famous St.Thomas Church Mulunthuruthy.
 It was a lifelong wish and vision of Bava Thirumeni that was accomplished.
 Certainly the seminary is a jewel in the crown of achievements of this great accomplisher.
 The land measuring about 5 1/2 acres was purchased by him with the money he raised from the Malankara diocese of the Church in America and also through wholehearted support of Mor Julius Yeshu Cicek, the Syrian Orthodox Metropolitan of Central Europe.
 H.G.
-Thomas Mor Thimotheos, the then head of the Theological Seminary for 9 years from 1991-2000, recall that every time Bava visited the seminary, he used to shed tears of joy, to see that his dreams had come true.
+Thomas Mor Thimotheos, the former President and Resident Metropolitan of the Theological Seminary for 9 years from 1991-2000, recall that every time Bava visited the seminary, he used to shed tears of joy, to see that his dreams had come true.
 The first block of the seminary was inaugurated on 1st January 1990 by Bava Thirumeni and Very Rev. Adai Jacob Corepiscopa was appointed the principal.

 |Bava laying the foundation stone for the M.S.O.T Theological Seminary at Udayagiri|